 Middle East & Africa

 b.
-The cardiac monitoring systems segment held the largest revenue share of more than 19% in 2021 in the patient monitoring devices market.
+The Multi-parameter monitoring systems segment held the largest revenue share of more than 22.0% in 2022 in the patient monitoring devices market.

 NEED A CUSTOM REPORT?